Achievable logoAchievable logo

 • Activities to maintain respiratory function

-• Avoidance of high impact sports, resistance activities
+• Avoidance of high-impact sports, resistance activities, and repetitive bending

 Gout

-• Genetic disorder in which uric acid changes into crystal and deposits into peripheral joints
+• Primary gout is a male genetic disorder in which uric acid changes into crystals and deposits in the peripheral joints

 • Characterized by elevated serum uric acid due to a disorder of purine metabolism

-• Typically occurring in knees and great toes
+• Typically occurring in the knees and great toes

 • Symptoms